 Catch an early morning ferry from Brisbane to Moreton Island and spend the whole day there.

 Walk around South Bank in Brisbane the following day.
 Have lunch at one of the many fabulous eateries.

 Early afternoon, drive to Noosa via Mooloolaba and Coolum Beach.

-- Walk to Hells Gates and back along the National Park cliff-lined coast.
+- Walk to Hells Gates and back again along the National Park cliff-lined coast.

 - Catch a ferry to Noosaville and dine on some delicious fish and chips.
-Take a touristy boat ride past Makepeace Island.
+Then, take a touristy boat ride past Makepeace Island.

-- Spend one day walking around doggy beach.
-Try and make it all the way around the coastline without turning back until you make it back to Hastings street.
+- Spend a day walking around Doggy beach.
+Try and make it around the coastline without turning back until you make it back to Hastings street.